 Oldest marine vertebrate

-Bowhead whale (Balaena mysticetus) is believed to live more than 200 years, possibly due to genetic differences that result in very low incidence of disease.
-The longevity of some individuals was determined by old harpoon points embedded in their blubber.
+Bowhead whale (Balaena mysticetus) is believed to live up to 268 years, thus making it the oldest living mammal on Earth.
+The longevity of some individuals was determined by harpoon points from the 1800s found embedded in their blubber.
 The bowhead whale is also the largest animal ever genetically sequenced.

 Leatherback turtle (Dermochelys coriacea) — In September 1988, a leatherback was found washed ashore in Gwynedd (UK).
 It was estimated to be 100 years old.